 - 1. Create a mesh-object. - 2.
-Switch to Vertex Paint mode, this automatically adds a base vertex color layer. - 3.
-Apply the desired vertex colors evenly to the vertex. - 4.
+Switch to Vertex Paint mode, this automatically adds a base vertex colour layer. - 3.
+Apply the desired vertex colours evenly to the vertex. - 4.
 Ensure you have added a material.

-- The Nif format only supports a single color per vertex, whereas Blender vertex color per face vertex. - Blender treats the vertex as if the faces had been split apart, each face can have a different color for that vertex. - This image should clarify per-face vertes coloring - On export the scripts will take an average of colors.
+- The Nif format only supports a single colour per vertex, whereas Blender vertex colour per face vertex. - Blender treats the vertex as if the faces had been split apart, each face can have a different colour for that vertex. - This image should clarify per-face vertex colouring - On export, the scripts will take an average of colours.